Activist investors dig deep in energy company bets

 In the case of oil and gas companies, calls for a change in corporate strategy may not come straight away because some hedge funds will wait for energy prices to rise first, boosting the value of the company shares they acquired.
 That way, a hedge fund may cash out profitably even if its activist strategy fails, or if it decides against moving forward with it.

-In disclosures this week, hedge funds known for their activist investing, including Elliot and Omega, said they bought stakes in Continental Resources Inc, Marathon Oil Corp, Laredo Petroleum Inc and Sanchez Energy.
+In disclosures this week, hedge funds known for their activist investing, including Elliot and Omega, said they bought stakes in Continental Resources Inc CLR.N, Marathon Oil Corp MRO.N, Laredo Petroleum Inc LPI.N and Sanchez Energy SN.N.
 They are obliged to disclose such stakes in quarterly regulatory filings with the U.S. Securities & Exchange Commission.

 In the last six months, since June 19, Continental shares have fallen 36.9 percent, Marathon is down 25.2 percent, Laredo has slipped 52.5 percent and Sanchez has dropped by 60 percent.